 + The complexity of women’s voice in Rome, from Fulvia and Livia to Irene of Athens;

 + Greek admiration of Gorgo, Roman admiration of Zenobia;

 + Conflicting views of leaders in adjacent cultures (Boudica, Cleopatra, Dido);

 + The Old Testament (Deborah and Esther ?)

 – Ovid: No metamorphs of any gender could speak; Io for one was changed back.

 – Fulvia: First by describing her as someone’s wife, though she was one of the most powerful figures in Rome; then by framing her hatred of Cicero as a matter of gender.

-On a tangent: here are two speeches I love, to lift the spirits.
-(Both American; I know less about oratory from the rest of the world.
+On a tangent: Two speeches I love, to lift the spirits.
+(Both American; I know less oratory from the rest of the world.
 Suggestions welcome!):

 # Independence Day speech at New Harmony (1828)